Meshtastic vs MeshCore feature parity

 MeshCore MQTT network presets

-In MeshCore mode only, ConnectionPanel.tsx shows LetsMesh, Ripple Networks, and Custom preset buttons.
+In MeshCore mode only, ConnectionPanel.tsx shows LetsMesh, Ripple Networks, Colorado Mesh, and Custom preset buttons.
 They populate the same MQTTSettings the main process uses for meshcore-mqtt-adapter.ts (with mqttTransportProtocol: 'meshcore').

 | Preset | Broker host | Port | Notes |